bonham000/celsius-rewards-explorer/README.md

 3. Run `yarn csv`.
 4. Add the new date range to `DateRangesType` and `dateRanges` in `Main.tsx`.
 5. Add the dataset to the `rewardsDataMap` map in `Main.tsx`.
+6. You may need to add additional coin data, if the new week's dataset includes new coins.
+Find the appropriate coin id for the CoinGecko API (https://api.coingecko.com/api/v3/coins/list) and add it to the `coins.json` file.

 That's it, the app should then allow users to select that week's date range.